 women and monstrosity

-As I was editing the final version of the upcoming collection of poems and thinking about what holds the book together as a whole.
-Some of it a twisted version of matrimony and domesticity, but also in some ways, the idea of transformation and monstrosity, which is a place I have visited before obviously with previous books and series, but seems important to take into account with this manuscript in particular.
+As I was editing the final version of the upcoming collection of poems and thinking about what holds the book together as a whole, it brought to mind how often the women are becoming something else, either physically or mentally.
+Sometimes its magical, but sometimes its monstrous.
+Sometimes it's a little of both.
+The book lives in somewhat twisted versions of matrimony and domesticity, but also in some ways, the idea of transformation and monstrosity, which is a place I have visited before obviously with previous books and series, but seems important to take into account with this manuscript in particular.
 Early American vampires.
 Murdering governesses.
 Swampy winged women, and, of course, Bluebeard and his wife (and hidden room full of corpses of brides.)
 Not that I haven't written about monstrous women before, though they are usually less malicious.
 The Renaissance dog-girl of PELT, the sideshow women of GIRL SHOW and EXOTICA.
 The strangeness of the SWALLOW poems and the female body.
 These women have a bit more bite behind them.
 A bit more violence.
 The title, of course, actually comes from a brief bit of a Taylor Swift lyric that I scribbled down, a variation on the game of "Kiss, Marry, Kill" or is is "Marry, Fuck, Kill."
 The project, as I added to it, eventually came to embody those themes, starting with the governess poems, though the vampires, a gothic seaside inspired series, the bird-girl sequence, and finally the Bluebeard poems that seemed perfect to top it off with a flourish.

 I am also thinking about this very thing in relation to a coupe of the plays I've been working on the past couple of months, which also have their monsters.
 The Macbeth witches play is as much about Lady Macbeth as it is about the witches themselves--one of Shakespeare's most famous monstrous characters.
 Also, as I work on APPETITES, which is about body issues and demonology, featuring three high school girls in the 90s who get in over their heads when it comes to getting everything they want.